akaala/presentation/IntroToHermes/Intro.md

 1. High Availability

     Forwarding to System Architecture...

 2. Flexible Storage

     Hermes provides Mysql or Kafka as storage.
 User could choose them by their requirement.
 Small application is recommended to use mysql, while heavy message user, like UBT, Search, Order and ect, are recommend to use Kafka, which provides huge throughput.

 3. Powerful Maintainability

     + Monitor Everywhere
     + CAT, Elasticsearch
     + Jenkins(CI)
     + Configure on GUI
     + Hot Plugin

 #### Architecture

 Applications:

-Producer:
+Producer

 : provides easy-to-use API to client.(Both Synchronous and Asynchronous API).

-Consumer:
+Consumer
 : client extend Consumer API (need register before using) to consume messages.

-Broker:
+Broker
 : some kind of center of Hermes.
 Them receive messages from producer, then write them to Storage.
 Also Consumers connect to Brokers when consuming.

-Storage:
+Storage
 : can be Mysql or Kafka to persistent the data.

-MetaServer:
+MetaServer
 : centralized configure center.

-Portal:
+Portal
 : manage topics, auditing producer and consumer, monitoring applications, configure settings, and other maintain work.